OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 ----------------------------

 The need for two methods for setting up a group arose from a need to sometimes change the linear or nonlinear solvers in a subgroup after it has been added.
-When setup is called on the `problem`, the setup method in each group is called recursively from top to bottom of the hierarchy.
+When `setup` is called on the `problem`, the `setup` method in each group is called recursively from top to bottom of the hierarchy.
 For example, a group may contain several components and groups.
 Setup is first called in that top group, during which, those components and groups are instantiated.
-However, the setup methods belonging to those sub-components and groups cannot be called until the top group's setup finishes.
+However, the `setup` methods belonging to those sub-components and groups cannot be called until the top group's `setup` finishes.
 This means they are in a state where components and groups that are declared in the subgroup don't exist yet.

 To remedy this, there is a second api method called `configure` that lets you make changes to your subsystems after they have been created.
-The `configure` method is only needed with groups, and it is called recursively from the bottom of the hierarchy to the top, so that at any level, you can be sure that configure has already run for all your subsystems.
-This assures that changes made in higher level assemblies take precedence over those in lower level ones.
-Top precedence is given to changes made after calling setup on the `Problem`.
+The `configure` method is only needed with groups, and it is called recursively from the bottom of the hierarchy to the top, so that at any level, you can be sure that `configure` has already run for all your subsystems.
+This assures that changes made in higher-level groups take precedence over those in lower-level ones.
+Top precedence is given to changes made after calling `setup` on the `Problem`.

-Here is a quick guide covering what you can do in the setup and configure methods.
+Here is a quick guide covering what you can do in the `setup` and `configure` methods.

 **setup**